-The Wabash Mutual Telephone Company has come a long way since its inception in 1905.
+Wabash Mutual Telephone Company has come a long way since its inception in 1905.
 Back then, subscribers had to string their own telephone wire along poles they had cut from local woods.

 Due to an increase in the number of subscribers over the years, an operator and lineman were employed in 1933 to maintain the lines and provide 24-hour service.
 The period from 9:00pm to 6:00am, however, was designated for emergency calls only.

 In January 1951, a special meeting of the subscribers was held to discuss the rebuilding of lines that were deteriorating.
 A fee of $13.00 was charged to each subscriber to help pay for the reconstruction.
-In March 1960, the Wabash Mutual Telephone company purchased a dial station so that subscribers could have the more modern rotary phones installed.
+In March 1960, Wabash purchased a dial station so that subscribers could have the more modern rotary phones installed.
 These phones took the place of the outdated crank phones, which had been in use since the company’s inception.

-In the future, Wabash intends to maintain its position as a cutting-edge service provider through the adoption of ever advancing technology in the communications industry.
+In the future, Wabash intends to maintain its position as a cutting-edge service provider through the adoption of ever-advancing technology in the communications industry.
 Staying abreast of the latest technological advances will enable us to provide our customers with the best services available.